ruitaiS/language_models/Readme.md

 venv\Scripts\activate

 # AMD GPUs only:
-In `requirements.txt`, replace `torch` with `-c constraints.txt`.
-This will install the ROCm5.7 version of pytorch which is needed for AMD graphics cards.
+In `requirements.txt`, replace `torch` with `-c constraints.txt` This will install the ROCm5.7 version of pytorch instead, which is needed for AMD graphics cards

 #Install Requirements into venv:
 pip install -r requirements.txt